Cielquan/RUlaub/ROADMAP.md

 ## Roadmap

+- ?FE | add xForm states to Settings and save entries only on difference

 - FE | Add option to load current year or all for SchoolHoli Dialog current year is default